 CEO Marketability, Employment Opportunities, and Compensation: Evidence from Compensation Peer Citations

-Keywords: compensation peers, outside opportunities, 2006 disclosure rule, labor market efficiency, compensation
+Keywords: compensation peers, outside opportunities, 2006 disclosure rule, labor market, compensation

 Suggested Citation: Suggested Citation